 Adoptions in which a parent voluntarily relinquishes their rights are conducted by private agencies.
 These agencies are built to assist primarily with the adoption of newborn babies.
 While some younger children may still be placed for adoption through an agency, it is highly unlikely that you can find an agency capable of placing a 10-year-old for adoption.

 At this age, other interventions are more likely to be effective and available.
-This could involve financial support, counseling, big-brother/big-sister programs, Medicaid, or more advanced services like a stay at a behavioral health centers.
+This could involve financial support, counseling, big-brother/big-sister programs, Medicaid, or more advanced services like a stay at a behavioral health center.

 Seeking immediate support?
 Call the National Parent Helpline.